Namespaces

 The __ns Column

-When multi-tenancy is active, the database adapter is wrapped with row-level namespace isolation.
+When namespace isolation is active, the database adapter is wrapped with row-level namespace isolation.
 This wrapper:

 - Reads: Prepends a